netdata/blog/blog/unified-plans.md

 - **Netdata Homelab:** Tailored for enthusiasts monitoring personal projects in a homelab environment.
 - **Netdata Community:** Our commitment to accessibility continues with this plan, designed for users with basic monitoring needs.

+# What is Changing?

+The Unified Plan Structure introduces a fair usage policy applicable to all spaces (accounts), ensuring a balanced approach to usage based on intent and the number of nodes and will have the following impact to existing plans:

+- The `Early Bird` and `Unlimited Community` Plans will be discountinued on 13-03-2024.
+- The `Business` and `Homelab` Plans will remain the same with no impact to users.
+- The `Community (2023.11)` remains the same with no impact to users.

-# What It Means for Current Users
+# What does this mean for existing users?

+As mentioned above, the changes will only impact users on `Early Bird` and Old Unlimited `Community (2023.02)` plans.
-For our cherished Early Bird and Unlimited Community Plan users, this transition marks a shift towards a structured offering that aligns with your monitoring needs and usage patterns.
+This transition marks a shift towards a structured offering that aligns with your monitoring needs and usage patterns.
 Here's what the transition entails:

 - **60-Day Free Trial of Netdata Business:** Automatically granted to users currently on Early Bird and Unlimited Community Plans, offering a seamless experience to explore Business Plan features.
 - **Choosing Your Next Plan:** After the trial, select from the Enterprise, Business, Homelab, or Community plans based on your specific needs and usage.